 #12.
 VirtualBox– Virtualization

 VirtualBox is a cross-platform virtualization application software.
-Virtual Box allows you to run a guest operating system on the host operating system such as Linux, Windows, or Mac.
+Virtual Box allows you to run a guest operating system on the host operating system, such as Linux, Windows, or Mac.
 It creates a virtual hard drive and then creates a guest operating system on it.
 If anyone loves to try out a new operating system, the VirtualBox is a must-have application for Linux operating system.

 #13.
 Etcher– Bootable Disk Writer

 It is an open-source USB image writer developed on a cross-platform application by resin.io.
-The cross-platform app helps to burn files like ISO, IMG, ZIP to the USB storage.
+The cross-platform app helps to burn files like ISO, IMG, and ZIP to the USB storage.
 It is easy and reliable and a must for someone who wants to try out a new operating system.
 Etcher has a clean interface that guides the user through the process of burning image files onto a USB or SD card.
 Etcher can easily be downloaded from its website.